annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 3. Enter the known length in millimeters between the two points.
 4. When you are ready, press the "Calculate" button to find the ratio and go back to the home page where the ratio is saved.

-Sample images with references objects have been provided in sample-images:arrow_right:ratio-images.
+Sample images with references objects have been provided in sample-images&#10141;ratio-images.

 ADD IMAGE OF RATIO PAGE WITH IMAGE AND POINTS